kratoszmx/codexdocs/docs/concepts/dreaming.md

 subagent turn (using the default runtime model) and appends a short diary entry.

 This diary is for human reading in the Dreams UI, not a promotion source.

+There is also a grounded historical backfill lane for review and recovery work:

+* `memory rem-harness --path ... --grounded` previews grounded diary output from historical `YYYY-MM-DD.md` notes.
+* `memory rem-backfill --path ...` writes reversible grounded diary entries into `DREAMS.md`.
+* `memory rem-backfill --path ... --stage-short-term` stages grounded durable candidates into the same short-term evidence store the normal deep phase already uses.
+* `memory rem-backfill --rollback` and `--rollback-short-term` remove those staged backfill artifacts without touching ordinary diary entries or live short-term recall.

+The Control UI exposes the same diary backfill/reset flow so you can inspect results in the Dreams scene before deciding whether the grounded candidates deserve promotion.
+The Scene also shows a distinct grounded lane so you can see which staged short-term entries came from historical replay, which promoted items were grounded-led, and clear only grounded-only staged entries without touching ordinary live short-term state.

 ## Deep ranking signals